pvermeulen-pivotal/datatx-geode-ldap-security/README.md

 # Geode LDAP Security #
-The datatx-geode-ldap-security project provides user security for Geode using LDAP for user authentication and authorization.
+The Geode LDAP Security project provides user security for Geode using LDAP for user authentication and authorization.
 Geode authorization requires LDAP groups to be created and assigned to a user to determine the user authorization rights.

 ### Geode LDAP Security Overview ###